MEADOW HIGH SCHOOL

 Mileage and subsistence allowances (where there is an agreed fixed rate) are submitted to the payroll provider to ensure correct treatment for tax, superannuation and national insurance.

-The Finance Manager will issue an official school invoice for all goods, letting or services provided by the school in compliance with any VAT regulations which might apply.
+The Finance Officer will issue an official school invoice for all goods, letting or services provided by the school in compliance with any VAT regulations which might apply.
 Copies will be retained on file in numerical order for inspection by HM Revenue & Customs.

 The school will endeavour to receive all monies due from invoices raised.
 Once all attempts to recover monies have failed, the Governors are authorised to write off sums under £250.
 Write offs valued at over £250 must be referred to the Education Finance Officer.